 There is no public parking, however Blue badge holders/registered disabled vehicles can pick up and drop off in the courtyard area.
 Holyrood Distillery is fully accessible for those with mobility requirements.
 There is an onsite wheelchair which can be used for the duration of the tour, and, they have induction loops available throughout the building.
 For more information on disability access, see Holyrood Distillery's profile on Euan's Guide.

-Gin And Whisky Tour
+Gin And Whisky Distillery Tour

 Whisky Tour And Tasting

 An expert-led guided tour through the Holyrood Distillery - learning about the heritage and traditions of scotch whisky production, as well as Holyrood's innovative approach in creating a new and unique whisky 'Made by Edinburgh'.
-Finish off your tour with a tasting of 4 drams of Holyrood's new make spirit. £25 per adult, approx 60 mins duration, book your Holyrood Whisky Tour and Tasting here.
+Finish off your tour with a tasting of 4 drams of Holyrood's new make spirit.
+From £25 per adult, approx 60 mins duration, book your Holyrood Whisky Tour and Tasting here.